Achilles Tendonitis Treatment near Rose Park

 We occasionally see a more difficult injury called Retrocalcaneal Bursitis.
 It refers to an inflammation within the lubricating fluid-like sac that lies between the heel bone and the Achilles tendon.
 It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
 This bony prominence is known as a Haglund's deformity.

-SA Running Injury Clinic offers a 7 Part Program designed to alleviate your Achilles Pain:
+At SA Running Injury Clinic, we provide a 7 Part Program to help decrease your Achilles Pain:

 - Rectify poor foot biomechanics and gait issues with custom orthotics

-- Regimens of ice, stretching, massage, and dry needling
+- Implement ice, stretching, massage, and dry needling routines

 - Extracorporeal Shockwave Therapy

-- Gait retraining and running technique enhancement
+- Retrain gait and enhance running technique

-- Alter your running and training regimen
+- Adjust your running and training program

-We provide care for patients from North Adelaide, Eastwood, Walkerville, Unley, Prospect, St Peters, Brompton, Norwood, Thebarton, Mile End, Parkside, Glenside, Fullarton, Frewville, Highgate, Myrtle Bank, Glenunga, and surrounding areas.
+At our clinics in North Adelaide and Eastwood we provide care for patients from Walkerville, Unley, Prospect, St Peters, Brompton, Norwood, Thebarton, Mile End, Parkside, Glenside, Fullarton, Frewville, Highgate, Myrtle Bank, Glenunga, and surrounding areas.

-Manage your Achilles Tendon Injury
+Address your Achilles Tendon Injury

 Call SA Running Injury Clinic, North Adelaide : 8239 1022